Authored by the expert who managed and guided the team behind the Italy Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Lucca, we always rely on the strongest methodology we can … and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Lucca, we always rely on the strongest methodology we can find and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+| Source | Why this source matters | How we used it |

 |---|---|---|

-| ISTAT House Price Index | Italy's official national statistics agency for residential price trends. | We used it to ground the national direction of property prices.
-We used it as a macro check when assessing crash risk. |
+| ISTAT, House Price Index | It is Italy’s official house price index. | We used it to compare local asking prices with national price trends.
+We used it to check bubble risk. |

 Don't buy the wrong property, in the wrong area of Lucca